dreamscaperia/MTB_Offline_Content_Generator/README.md

 b) The offline package is always generated using the latest content online.
 The version and release date of the generator will *not* put a constraint on fetching the latest content.

-c) The generated offline package is compatible with ModusToolbox 1.x, 2.x and hopefully later.
+c) The generated offline package is compatible with ModusToolbox 1.x, 2.x and 3.0.
+Pleae use Local Content Storage instead for MTB 3.1 and later.

 d) Third-Party dependencies might be cached during the generation.
 But the generator itself doesn't contain Third-Party dependencies/repos/code.